klh5/simple-autoencoder/README.md

 # simple-autoencoder

-Script to train a simple autoencoder on tiled images using Tensorflow/Keras
+This repository contains scripts to tile a set of images (assumed to be tifs) before training a simple autoencoder on the tiled image stacks.